-MAO is an installation at Shell Park comprised of 6 hand painted picnic tables.
-Each table represents a sustainable lifestyle change I'm making that relates to the park or Oakville in general.
+MAO was an installation at Shell Park in 2020 that comprised of 6 hand painted picnic tables.
+Each table represented a sustainable lifestyle change I'm making that relates to the park or Oakville in general.
 I hope to inspire others to adopt these habits and share what actions they're taking to move towards a sustainable future.

 As Arthur would say, “having fun isn't hard, when you've got a library card!”